ayushman101/8086-Assembly-Programs/README.md

 11. 8086 ALP to check if the given array is sorted or not.
 12. 8086 ALP to compare three numbers and print the largest of them all.

+14.8086 ALP to compare 2 numbers and print the largets number or print "equal" if they are equal.